rdelpoux/ESP32freeRTOS/Closedloopcontrol.md

 - Record the experimental data of the system, plot them on Simulink and discuss compliance with the specifications

-- Add a periodic task in parallel to the control law task and analyze the close loop performances according to the duration of the task.
+- Add a periodic task in parallel to the control law task and analyze the close loop performances.